coderefinery/git-intro/content/merging.md

 When working locally, it's easier to merge branches: we can just do the merge, without making a pull request.
-But we don't have that step of review and commenting.
+But we don't have that step of review and commenting and possibly adjusting.

 :::{exercise}

-1. Navigate to the `main` branch that you want to merge the *other* branch into.
-(Note that this is the other way around from the GitHub flow).
+1. Switch to the `main` branch that you want to merge the *other* branch into.
+(Note that this is the other way around from the GitHub path).

 Then:

-5. Merge the other branch.
+5. Merge the other branch into `main` (which is then your current branch).

+6. Find out which branches are merged and thus safe to delete.
+Then remove them and verify that the commits are still there, only the branch labels are gone.
+(Hint: you can delete branches that have been merged into `main`).

-6. (optional, very advanced) Try to create a new branch, and make a GitHub pull request with your recipe, and contribute it to our upstream repository.  *This is very complex right now since your change has to get to GitHub, and we haven't shown that yet.
+7. (optional, advanced) Try to create a new branch, and make a GitHub pull request with your recipe, and contribute it to our upstream repository.  *This is very complex right now since your change has to get to GitHub, and we haven't shown that yet.
 We